Skip to main content

 Instructions

-Append arbitrary top-level content to the end of the file: a function, class, constant, type alias, or any other top-level statement.
+Insert top-level content into the file: a function, class, constant, type alias, or any other top-level statement. position controls placement:

-Use this when: You're adding any kind of top-level code at the end of a module.
-Don't use this when: You need placement relative to another symbol -> use insert_before/insert_after.
-You're adding to a class body -> use add_method/add_field.
-You're adding a line inside an existing function body -> use prepend_to_body/append_to_body.
+Use this when: You're adding any kind of top-level code.
+Use position="top" when inserting multiple declarations at the top of a file without the insert_before <target> reverse-order problem.
+Don't use this when: You need placement relative to a specific symbol -> use insert_before / insert_after.
+You're adding to a class body -> use add_method / add_field.
+You're adding a line inside an existing function body -> use prepend_to_body / append_to_body.

 Input Schema